ndivhuhon/MWEBAssessment/README.md

 * This will install all the dependencies and plugins

 ### Executing program
+* This project will run on firefox as I am using firefoxdriver
 * Run the project by running the testMWEB.java class, this will run the project as a testNG test